sarahnguyen7/HCD_HW1/README.md

 This code was developed by Sarah Nguyen for use in DATA 512 homework, which is coursework provided under the [MIT License](https://chatgpt.com/c/67048ab0-3d24-8001-88ce-c354bb934b32#:~:text=under%20the%20MIT-,License,-.).

 #### GPT-4
 Portions of this project were assisted by GPT-4, an AI model by OpenAI.
 These are indicated in the notebook and subject to Open AI's [Terms of Use](https://openai.com/policies/row-terms-of-use/).
-It was also used to help rewrite some my documentation to help standardize format.
+It was also used to help rewrite some of my documentation to help standardize format.

 ## API Documentation